5 Tricks for Latching with Flat Nipples

 You can also add to this by using a syringe, and dripping a few drops of milk down your breast while your baby is there.
 I love the curved tip syringes for this because you can make them flat on your breast.

-Your goal here is to just drip a little bit of milk down to give your baby the idea to start sucking.
+Your goal here is to just drip a little bit of milk down to help your baby get the idea to start sucking.
 This works best with babies that are almost there…and just need a little extra something.

 With the syringe approach, you definitely need a second set of hands AND it's only a little bit of milk - if you put too much, then the whole area will be wet, and that can make latching harder.